blinkbitcoin/blink-nostr/BIGQUERY_SETUP.md

-# BigQuery Migration for Intraledger Zap Monitoring
+# BigQuery Setup for Intraledger Zap Monitoring

 ## Overview

-This document outlines the migration from MongoDB direct access to BigQuery for monitoring intraledger payments in the blink-nostr service.
-This change aligns with the existing Kafka streaming architecture and provides better separation of concerns.
+This document outlines the setup of BigQuery for monitoring intraledger payments in the blink-nostr service.
+This implementation uses the existing Kafka streaming architecture and provides better separation of concerns by avoiding direct database access.

 ## Why BigQuery?